trabajo-profesional-fiuba/assignment-service/README.md

 An assignment service designed to solve assignment problems such as:

 - Assign people or person to an incomplete team of students.
-- Assign topic and tutors to teams of students.
+- Assign topic and tutors to groups of students.
-- Assign presentation dates to teams of students.
+- Assign presentation dates to groups of students.

 ## Dependencies